'This is history' - 10 top gigs held at Knebworth House

 As Noel Gallagher said during Oasis' 1996 concerts: "This is history, this is history, right here, right now.
 This is history."

-Liam Gallagher chipped in: "No, this is Knebworth!"
+Liam Gallagher chipped in: "I thought it was Knebworth!"

 The gigs are listed in chronological order only.

 Did you attend any of the following gigs at Knebworth?
 Send us your memories of concerts and festivals at Knebworth House over the years.
 Email email@example.com with your recollections and pictures with 'Knebworth' in the subject field.

 While music has featured throughout Knebworth House’s long history, Saturday, July 20, 1974 was the date of the Herts venue's first major rock festival.

 Put on by promoter Freddy Bannister, Led Zeppelin were initially approached to headline.

 They dropped out and the bill that summer's day eventually included Van Morrison, the Doobie Brothers, and American group The Allman Brothers Band, who closed the event with a mammoth set.